Njezi/simple-account-generator/README.md

 # simple-account-generator
-A simple username and password generator that was written in Python
+A simple username and password generator that i made in Python because i was bored